hikoworks/hikolang/doc/language/syntax/module_declaration.md

 tree structure.
 The module tree structure does not have to follow the on-disk directory structure.

-A `module` can only be imported by other files in the same repository; unless the module is a child of a `package`, in which case the module can be imported by a file in another repository.
+### Version (optional)

+If a version number is given, then all sub-modules within the same repository will get the same version.

+When a module has a version number, then the module of the same name may appear in two different repositories.
+Only the module with the highest version will be compiled.
+If there are two modules with an equal highest version, then the module with the repository-directory that alphabetically first is selected.

+### Compile condition (optional)

 The optional [_compile_condition_](compile_condition.md) is evaluated during the prologue-scan phase of compilation, this checks if the file should be compiled.
-If no condition is specified, the following default condition is used:
- - normal-module: `if true`
- - package-module: `if true`
- - program-module: `if build`
- - library-module: `if build`

 Multiple files may have the same name, only if the conditional compilation is mutually exclusive.
 If a file has a `fallback` condition, it will